Amazon sued for allegedly signing customers up for Prime without consent

 Prime is Amazon's membership program, in which customers pay $139 a year, or $14.99 a month, for faster shipping and the streaming service Prime Video.
 In the first three months of this year, Amazon reported it made $9.6 billion from the subscription, a 17% jump from the same period last year.

+An Amazon spokesperson called the FTC's claims "false on the facts and the law."

+"The truth is that customers love Prime, and by design we make it clear and simple for customers to both sign up for or cancel their Prime membership," the spokesperson said in a statement Wednesday.
+"As with all our products and services, we continually listen to customer feedback and look for ways to improve the customer experience and we look forward to the facts becoming clear as this case plays out."

-Amazon didn't immediately respond to a request for comment Wednesday, but NetChoice, a tech lobbying group that counts Amazon as a member, released a statement accusing the FTC of overstepping.
+NetChoice, a tech lobbying group that counts Amazon as a member, also released a statement accusing the FTC of overstepping.

-"The complaint is that Amazon encourages people to use Amazon Prime – this is like going after Kroger for promoting its rewards program or Costco for its membership club," Carl Szabo, the group's vice president and general counsel, said in a statement.
-"It is abundantly clear that the FTC is a runaway agency in need of greater oversight."
+"The complaint is that Amazon encourages people to use Amazon Prime — this is like going after Kroger for promoting its rewards program or Costco for its membership club," Carl Szabo, the group's vice president and general counsel, said.

 Amazon has faced heightened regulatory scrutiny in recent years as it moved to expand its e-commerce dominance and dip its toes into other markets, including groceries and health care.